JunetaeKim/FFT-BIS/README.md

 ## Development Contributorship
-[Junetae Kim](https://github.com/JunetaeKim) developed, trained, and tuned the main- and ablation models.
+[Junetae Kim](https://github.com/JunetaeKim) developed, trained, and tuned the model.
-[Eugene Hwang](https://github.com/joyce0215) tuned the main- and ablation models, conducted experiments on model interpretability, performed benchmarking tests, and visualized a scenario-based guideline.
+[Eugene Hwang](https://github.com/joyce0215) tuned the model and assessed its performance and interpretability.
 [Jinyoung Kim](https://github.com/sacross93) refactored and structured the code.